 Employers also want their employees to be happy and satisfied with their working conditions.

 This can be achieved by providing a variety of benefits such as flexible working hours, affordable health insurance, paid maternity leave, and more.

-All of these things contribute to creating a healthy workplace culture that supports productivity and motivation.
+All of these things contribute to creating a healthy workplace culture that supports productivity goals for employees and motivation.

 2. Create a timeline for achieving these goals

 To create a timeline for achieving these goals, you’ll need to first determine what your priorities are.
 Once you have that figured out, you can start creating a timeline that incorporates the various aspects of your plan.